stealify/ecmascript-book/README.md

   - Produces Optimized Code that Even can Optimize more later at Runtime
   - is Async by Design as it needs to Interact with a Host that Implements it.
 Overall it is designed as Universal Handel Based Language that you can Improve your Self while not loosing the flexibility to go Nativ.
 As Python is dead It is also the Successor over Python.
   - isolation/security.

+## Real World Examples
+ECMAScript is already Running as Distributed OS and is Powering the World.
+- NGINX (JSENGINE)
+- Java (GraalVM JSENGINE) Outperforms even Java Only Code see: es4x
+- Chromium Browser with 100+ tabs
+- Cloudflare Workers.

+all this are low Level Implementations that process a lot of data scaling to Exabyte and maybe Beyond soon.
+But Unfortinatly this all is hard to archive for a single person.
+Thats why i created Stealify.